 Often voted as one of the best beaches in the United States, Caladesi Island State Park is a reprieve from the crowds.
 Located in Dunedin, FL, near Clearwater and St. Petersburg, Caladesi Island beach is an undeveloped barrier island that harkens back to another time in Florida’s history.
 With fine white sands, clear water from the Gulf of Mexico that is between 75 and 88 degrees Fahrenheit, excellent shelling opportunities and lots of peace & quiet, Caladesi Island beach is the perfect place to get away to enjoy some of the beautiful nature of the area that doesn’t exist in many other places.

-The ferry runs 363 days a year (closed Thanksgiving and Christmas Day).
-There is an additional fee which includes the entrance fee to get on the island.
-The Caladesi Island Ferry is the only way to access the island if you don’t have your own boat.
-Yes it seems like a lot of money to technically pay twice to get there, however it is well worth the cost once you arrive – promise!
+The ferry runs 363 days a year (closed on Thanksgiving and Christmas Day).
+An additional fee includes the entrance fee to get on the island.
+Yes, it seems like paying twice to get there, but it is well worth the cost once you arrive – promise!

-If you own your own boat it is $6 for each 8 people on the boat to enter the park.
-If you decide to kayak from the mainland (it’s approximately 2.5 miles each way), it will cost $2 per kayaker.
+If you own your boat, it is $6 for up to eight people to enter the park.
+If you decide to kayak from the mainland (approximately 2.5 miles each way), it will cost $2 per kayaker.

 Things To Do

 There is a variety of outdoor activities to do at the park.
 Boating, jet skiing, paddle boarding and kayaking are the perfect way to explore the island and the 3-mile mangrove trail (motorized vehicles aren’t allowed in the mangroves, which are protected).
-Fishing is allowed – a Florida fishing license may be required.
+Fishing is permitted – a Florida fishing license may be required.

 There iThere is a small hiking trail at the park.
 Wear closed-toe shoes and use caution, as rattlesnakes are on the island.

-A playground is onsite and there are picnic tables available so you can bring some food to enjoy in nature.
+A playground and picnic tables are available for groups to enjoy.
 There are also grills available to use.
-No alcohol can be brought onto the island.
+Visitors aren’t permitted to bring alcohol onto the island.